5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 4 | **YES** | **YES** | **Fast** | You're done.
 Transfer the DeviceProperties to your main config.plist

 ### If case 1 occurs
-Since the external display has not been detected yet, it's most likely that the BusIDs for both connectors is incorrectc.
+Since the external display has not been detected yet, it's most likely that the BusIDs for both connectors is incorrect.
 And since we don't know which connector is actually used we need to change the Bus ID for both.

 - Possible BusIDs are: `1`, `2`, `4`, `5`, or `6`
 - The same BusID can only be used for one con at a time!